 Subsequently, ARAL \cite{Mottaghi2019Adversarial} expanded VAAL \cite{sinha2019variational}, aiming to use as few manual annotation samples as possible while still making full use of the existing or generated data information in order to improve the model's learning ability.
 In addition to using labeled and unlabeled datasets, ARAL \cite{Mottaghi2019Adversarial} also uses samples produced by deep production networks to jointly train the entire model.
 ARAL \cite{Mottaghi2019Adversarial} comprises both VAAL \cite{sinha2019variational} and adversarial representation learning \cite{Donahue2019Large}.
 By using VAAL \cite{sinha2019variational} to learn the potential feature representation space of the labeled and unlabeled data, the unlabeled samples with the largest amount of information can be selected accordingly.
 At the same time, both real and generated data are used to enhance the model's learning ability through confrontational representation learning \cite{Donahue2019Large}.
 Similarly, TA-VAAL \cite{Kim2020Task} also extends VAAL by using the global data structure from VAAL and local task-related information from the learning loss for sample querying purposes.
-We present the frameworks of VAAL \cite{sinha2019variational}, ARAL \cite{Mottaghi2019Adversarial} and TA-VAAL \cite{Kim2020Task} in Fig.\ref{fig:VAAL3}.
+We present the framework of ARAL \cite{Mottaghi2019Adversarial} in Fig.\ref{fig:VAAL_ARAL}.

-Unlike ARAL \cite{Mottaghi2019Adversarial} and VAAL \cite{sinha2019variational}, which use labeled and unlabeled datasets for adversarial representation learning, SSAL implements a new training method.
-More specifically, SSAL uses unsupervised, supervised and semi-supervised learning methods across AL cycles, and makes full use of existing information for training without increasing the cost of labeling as much as possible.
-In more detail, the process is as follows: before the AL starts, first use labeled and unlabeled data for unsupervised pre-training.
-In each AL learning cycle, first perform supervised training on the labeled dataset, then perform semi-supervised training on all datasets. his represents an attempt to devise a wholly new training method.
-The author found that, compared with the difference between the sampling strategies, this model training method yields a surprising performance improvement.
+Unlike ARAL \cite{Mottaghi2019Adversarial} and VAAL \cite{sinha2019variational}, which use labeled and unlabeled datasets for adversarial representation learning, SSAL (Semi-Supervised Active Learning) \cite{Simeoni2019Rethinkingdeepactive} implements a new training method.
+More specifically, SSAL \cite{Simeoni2019Rethinkingdeepactive} uses unsupervised, supervised, and semi-supervised learning methods across AL cycles, and makes full use of existing information for training without increasing the cost of labeling as much as possible.
+In more detail, the process is as follows: before the AL starts, first use labeled and unlabeled data for unsupervised pretraining.
+In each AL learning cycle, first, perform supervised training on the labeled dataset, then perform semi-supervised training on all datasets.
+This represents an attempt to devise a wholly new training method.
+The author finds that, compared with the difference between the sampling strategies, this model training method yields a surprising performance improvement.